brainiac19/UnityVFXGraphGradientPrimitives/README.md

  ![FadedKillbox](https://github.com/brainiac19/UnityVFXGraphGradientPrimitives/blob/main/Pictures/FadedKillbox.gif)

  Maps gradient (0 ~ 1) to the distance from a particle to the primitive's surface from a specified distance to 0.
-If a particle is with distance to surface (0 ~ specified distance), the closer it is to the primitive's surface, the output will be closer to gradient(1); the distant it is to the primitive's surface(closer to the specified distance), the output will be closer to gradient(0).
+If a particle is within distance to surface range (0 ~ specified distance), the closer it is to the primitive's surface, the output will be closer to gradient(1); the more distant it is to the primitive's surface(closer to the specified distance), the output will be closer to gradient(0).

  If clamping is used, particles outside the primitive volume will be mapped to gradient(1).